 Bridging the gap between summer and winter are the all-season tires.
 Most cars will roll out of the factory on all-season tires – they are versatile and often affordable.
 All-season tires have tread blocks that are evenly spaced, to allow for a wide variety of road conditions without losing grip.
 Their rubber compounds are often harder than summer tires, which helps them last for years.
 However, during winter, the long-lasting compound of an all-season tire may lead to challenges on the road.
 Since the rubber is so hard, it can harden up, and a tire that is too hard cannot grip an icy surface, which leads to a loss of traction.
 It’s important to understand the driving conditions in your area before selecting an all-season tire for winter use.

 Winter tires are the best thing for your safety and performance, especially if you live somewhere that experiences snow and cold temperatures.
 The tread of a winter tire is full of tiny cracks called “sipes.”
 These sipes allow the tire to bite through snow, so that is can reach the road beneath the snow and grip properly.
 A tire without sipes will just compress a snowy surface down, resulting in an icy surface that causes your wheels to slip.
 This snow compression is the most common reason why all-season tires tend to perform worse in winter.
 Winter tires also use a much softer rubber compound, which means the tire will remain soft when temperatures get very low.
 A softer tire will continue to flex appropriately in the winter months, making sure your traction stays at 100% even during a blizzard.
+Aside from the safety factor, winter tires can actually provide you with a 3 to 5 percent discount on auto insurance.

 Are you paying the best price for car insurance?